acoli-repo/olia/docs/linking.md

-# How to Build Novel Annotation Models
+# Build a Novel Annotation Model

-## 1. Create an Annotation Model
-### 1.a Using a Graphical Editor
+## 1.a Using a Graphical Editor

 We assume you start with a document (say, a paper, or a whitepaper)